openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 `null` may be used to skip the `icon` or `severity` parameter.

-### Title, Media Attachments & Actions
+### Title, Reference ID, Media Attachments & Actions

-The `sendNotification` and `sendBroadcastNotification` actions additionally support setting a title, media attachments and actions.
+The `sendNotification` and `sendBroadcastNotification` actions additionally support setting a title, reference id, media attachments and actions.

 The title is displayed as the notification title on the device and defaults to "openHAB" for the Android and iOS apps.
+The reference id is a user supplied identifier that when set will replace messages with the same id on the user's device (so only the last version exists).
+The reference id can also be used later with `hideNotificationByReferenceId` and  `hideBroadcastNotificationByReferenceId` methods to remove notifications with this id.
 Media attachments are displayed together with the notification on the device and can be used to display images, e.g. a camera snapshot.
 Actions allow the user to interact with the notification, e.g. to open a specific page in the app or to send a command to an Item.